-“Well-baby visits are designed to accomplish three things,” said Geisinger pediatrician Laurie Campfield, D.O.
+“Well-baby visits are designed to accomplish three things,” says Dr. Laurie Campfield, a pediatrician at Geisinger Mt.
+Pleasant in Scranton.
 “The doctor will check to make sure your baby is healthy and developing well, administer scheduled vaccines and give you, as the parent, a chance to ask questions and address your concerns.”

 Examining your baby

-“The pediatrician or nurse will undress your baby first, so it’s best to dress her in clothes or swaddling materials that are easy to remove,” said Dr. Campfield.
-“She’ll be placed on a scale to measure her weight, and stretched out to measure her length.
+“The pediatrician or nurse will undress your baby first, so it’s best to dress her in clothes or swaddling materials that are easy to remove,” says Dr. Campfield.
+“She’ll be placed on a scale to measure her weight and stretched out to measure her length.
 They will also measure your baby’s head circumference.”

 These three measurements will be tracked throughout the first two years of life (and beyond).
 Your doctor will compare your baby’s height and weight to standard growth charts to ensure she’s developing as expected.

 The pediatrician will then perform a complete physical exam, checking your baby from head to toe.
-He will use a stethoscope to listen to the heart and lungs for normal breathing and heart rate.
+She or he will use a stethoscope to listen to the heart and lungs for normal breathing and heart rate.
 Your baby’s eyes, ears and nose will be checked for signs of normal development and infections.
-He’ll check the head for soft spots and shape, and the body for muscle tone, reflexes, birth marks and signs of jaundice.
+The doctor will check the head for soft spots and shape and the body for muscle tone, reflexes, birthmarks and signs of jaundice.

 And finally, the doctor will move your baby’s legs to look for problems with the hip joints.

-“Another important part of the well-baby visit is getting scheduled vaccines,” said Dr. Campfield.
-“While getting a shot is not particularly pleasant for your baby – or you – it’s a critical and safe way to protect your baby from life threatening and debilitating diseases.”
+“Another important part of the well-baby visit is getting scheduled vaccines,” adds Dr. Campfield.
+“While getting a shot is not particularly pleasant for your baby – or you – it’s a critical and safe way to protect your baby from life-threatening and debilitating diseases.”

-The vaccine schedule is coordinated with well-baby visits, so your child can receive their shots when they come into the office for the exam.
+The vaccine schedule is coordinated with well-baby visits, so your little one can receive their shots when they come into the office for the exam.